hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 10-15 minutes.***

 Metis is a software package for partitioning unstructured graphs, partitioning meshes, and computing fill-reducing orderings of sparse matrices by George Karypis.
-TELEMAC-MASCARET uses *Metis* as a part of *Partel* to split the mesh into multiple parts for parallel runs.
+TELEMAC uses *Metis* as a part of *Partel* to split the mesh into multiple parts for parallel runs.
 Learn more about *Metis* and potentially newer versions than `5.1.0` (used in the following) on the [Karypis Lab website](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) or reading the [PDF manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/manual.pdf).

 <!--  Download the *Metis* archive and unpack it in a temporary (`temp`) directory.
 The following code block changes to the `optionals` directory (`cd`) of TELEMAC-MASCARET, creates the `temp` folder with `mkdir`, downloads, and unzips the *Metis* archive (run in *Terminal* as ***normal user*** - ***not as root***):